sagemath/trac_to_gh/Issue 950.md

 # Issue 950: include guava in sage (in the gap package?)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/950

 Original creator: was